-Before removing the blade, engage blade drive.
-Let the blade spin with water running on it for about 15 seconds.
+Before removing the blade, let the blade spin with water running on it for about 15 seconds.
 This will clean the blade of sap buildup.
 Wipe the blade dry with a rag before storing or sharpening.

 If you are sawing in freezing temperatures, remove the water lube bottle from the sawmill when done sawing and store it in a warm place.
 Blow any remaining water from the water lube hose.